Kitware/CMake/Modules/readme.txt

 XXX_RUNTIME_LIBRARY_DIRS Optionally, the runtime library search path for use when running an executable linked to shared libraries.
                          The list should be used by user code to create the PATH on windows or LD_LIBRARY_PATH on unix.
                          This should not be a cache entry.
+XXX_VERSION_STRING      A human-readable string containing the version of the package found, if any.
+XXX_VERSION_MAJOR       The major version of the package found, if any.
+XXX_VERSION_MINOR       The minor version of the package found, if any.
+XXX_VERSION_PATCH       The patch version of the package found, if any.

 You do not have to provide all of the above variables.
 You should provide XXX_FOUND under most circumstances.
 If XXX is a library, then  XXX_LIBRARIES, should also be defined, and XXX_INCLUDE_DIRS should usually be defined (I guess libm.a might be an exception)